cryptr-examples/cryptr-node-express-passport-sample/README.md

 🛠️ Second option is to provide the configuration directly into CryptrStrategy instantiation.

-The configuration is an object with a `cryptrConfig` key. `opts: { test: true }` is relevant while you stay in the development/test environment and need to be removed in production mode.
+The configuration is an object with a `cryptrConfig` key. `opts: { test: true }` is relevant while you stay in the development/test environment.
+It needs to be removed in production mode.

 ```javascript
 passport.use(new CryptrStrategy(